Web standards for text

 • black

-• Veranda font
+• Verdana font

-• Text size can only be changed for H2 headings and H3 sub headings
+• Text size can only be changed for H2 headings and H3 subheadings

 • Check for any formatting errors